Piolie/Algorithms_in_C-3ed-Sedgewick/README.md

     make -f <E/P>.<CC>.mak

-See [Makefile Tutorial](https://makefiletutorial.com/) for a nice introduction to makefiles.
+See [Makefile Tutorial](https://makefiletutorial.com/) for a nice introduction to makefiles [A Simple Makefile Tutorial](https://cs.colby.edu/maxwell/courses/tutorials/maketutor/) for the guide I mostly followed.

 # Warranty
 It goes without saying that the solutions are not guaranteed to be good or even working.
 Feel free to open an issue or file a pull request if you believe there is an addition/improvement/correction to make.